Bisexuality in the United States: 1980s

 In the 1980s AIDS began to affect the LGBT community, and bisexual people took an important role in combating it.
 In 1981 bisexual activists David Lourea and Cynthia Slater presented safer-sex education in bathhouses and BDSM clubs in San Francisco.
-Also in 1981, bisexual activist Alexei Guren, on the founding board of the Health Crisis Network (now CareResource) in Miami, Florida, began outreach and advocacy for Latino married men who have sex with men.
 In 1984, David Lourea finally persuaded the San Francisco Department of Public Health to recognize bisexual men in their official AIDS statistics (the weekly "New AIDS cases and mortality statistics" report), after two years of campaigning.
 Health departments throughout the United States began to recognize bisexual men because of this, whereas before they had mostly only recognized gay men.
 Bisexual activists also fought for the recognition of women in the AIDS epidemic.
 From 1984 until 1986, bisexual activist Veneita Porter, of the Prostitute's Union of Massachusetts and COYOTE (Call Off Your Old Tired Ethics), advocated for women, transgender people, and injection drug users with AIDS.
 In 1985, Cynthia Slater, who was HIV-positive, organized the first Women's HIV/AIDS Information Switchboard.
 This sort of activism was particularly important for bisexuals as they were often blamed for spreading AIDS to their heterosexual partners.
 For example, in 1987, Newsweek portrayed bisexual men as "the ultimate pariahs" of the AIDS epidemic, and bisexual activist and person with AIDS Alan Rockway of BiPOL was quoted speaking against the stereotype.
 An October 1989 Cosmopolitan magazine article that stereotyped bisexual men as dishonest spreaders of AIDS led to a letter-writing campaign by the New York Area Bisexual Network (NYABN).
 Cosmopolitan has printed no articles defaming bisexuals since the campaign.